 IntelliJ IDEA downloads the appropriate dependencies and adds them to the Dependencies node in the sbt projects tool window.

-Please note that the Play 2 framework project structure is not generated and you need to add everything manually.
+Note that the Play 2 framework project structure is not generated, and you need to add everything manually.
 Check the Play 2 project structure.

 At this point you can start creating Play 2 templates since IntelliJ IDEA supports them as soon as support for Play 2 framework is added and develop your project further.
-You can use code completion, navigation and on-the-fly code analysis features in your Play 2 files.
-IntelliJ IDEA also supports code assistance for routes files and code inspections.
+You can use code completion, navigation, and on-the-fly code analysis features in your Play 2 files.
+IntelliJ IDEA also supports coding assistance for routes files and code inspections.